Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Preliminaries

 \subsection{Labeled MDP and Reinforcement Learning}

-When performing the sc-LTL task $\varphi$, the interaction between the robot and the environment can be modeled by a labeled MDP $\mathcal{M}_{e}=\left(S,T,A,p_{e},\Pi,L,R,\gamma,\mu\right)$, where $S\subseteq\mathbb{R}^{n}$ is a set of states, $T\subseteq S$ is a set of terminal states, $A\subseteq\mathbb{R}^{m}$ is a set of actions, $p_{e}(s'|s,a)$ is the transition probability from $s\in S$ to $s'\in S$ under action $a\in A$, $\Pi$ is a set of atomic propositions indicating the properties associated with the states, $L:S\rightarrow2^{\Pi}$ is the labeling function, $R$ is the reward function, $\gamma\in\left(0,1\right]$ is the discount factor, and $\mu$ is the initial state distribution.
+When performing the sc-LTL task $\varphi$, the interaction between the robot and the environment can be modeled by a labeled MDP $\mathcal{M}_{e}=\left(S,T,A,p_{e},\Pi,L,R,\gamma,\mu\right)$, where $S$ is the state space, $T\subseteq S$ is a set of terminal states, $A$ is the action space, $p_{e}(s'|s,a)$ is the transition probability from $s\in S$ to $s'\in S$ under action $a\in A$, $\Pi$ is a set of atomic propositions indicating the properties associated with the states, $L:S\rightarrow2^{\Pi}$ is the labeling function, $R:S\rightarrow\mathbb{R}$ is the reward function, $\gamma\in\left(0,1\right]$ is the discount factor, and $\mu$ is the initial state distribution.
 The labeling function $L$ can be seen as a set of event detectors that trigger when $p\in\Pi$ presents in the environment, allowing the robot to determine whether or not an LTL specification is satisfied.
-It is assumed that the transition probability $p_{e}$ is unknown a priori, and the agent can only perceive its present state and the corresponding label.
+It is assumed that the transition probability $p_{e}$ is unknown a priori, and the agent can only perceive its state and the corresponding label.